ranjennaidu2024/ionic-course-project/README.md

 - Ti assigne to component css use the scss of the component You can use global css variable in the component css as well as it is general for the root For example can refer to h1 border and color in the \places\offers\offer-item\offer-item.component.scss

+20. For the form styling of invalid value can refer to following css value in src/global.scss for auth/authpage.html

+.ion-invalid.ion-touched ion-input {
+color: var(--ion-color-danger);
+}